" " wisno wood furniture finishing: Lacquer retarder

-Here are some finishing problems can be alleviated by the lacquer retarde
+Here are some finishing problems that can be alleviated by the lacquer retarde

 r.